.: Welcome to the MBPOA Retiree Medical Benefit Trust Site

 - The MBPOA Retiree Medical Benefit & Trust Board of Directors has voted

-to maintain the 100% vesting benefit level at $225.00/month for the 2012 calendar year.
+to increase the 100% vesting benefit level to $250.00/month for the 2014 calendar year.
 The decision was made after reviewing the Trust Fund's financial status

 and the predicted number of beneficiaries for the coming year, coupled with the fiduciary responsibiltiy to the Trusts long term viability.